gaehlerm/SoftwareEngineering/README.md

 All different programming paradigms have its advantages and drawbacks.
 Statements like "You have to use OO programming because it mimics the real world" are certainly outdated.
 It is best to be acquainted with all different paradigms in order to be flexible and adapt your style to the current needs.
 The times where you were supposed to write only procedural or OO code are over.
 If you are flexible, you can write better code.

 ## Copilot
-Here is an example where copilot went haywire.
+Here is an example where Copilot went haywire.
 I wanted it to create code like `a = [i for i in range(10)]`, but somehow this didn't work out.
 The output is certainly wrong.

 ```py
 a = []